 Gigaset Communications GmbH - Case Study

 Gigaset AG, Munich, is a market-leading international communications technology company, and Europe's leading DECT telephones producer.
 With around 1,250 employees and sales activities in around 70 countries, the company continues to develop and market innovative business telephony solutions for small and medium-sized enterprises under the Gigaset pro brand and also operates in the smart home arena.
 In addition, Gigaset is the only smartphone manufacturer to produce in Europe.

 When Gigaset was still a part of Siemens AG, the IT landscape was geared to the needs of a large corporation with relatively high operating costs.
 This also included the use of SAP BW, SAP BI IP, and SAP APO DP in the area of BI & CPM.
 This system landscape was very laborious and each modification had to be undertaken by external service providers.
-As Gigaset carved itself out of the group, a new course of action arose and an ambitious cost savings program was set up.
+As Gigaset carved itself out of the group, a new course of action arose and an ambitious cost-saving program was set up.
 Planning was based on SAP BI IP and SAP APO, and reporting was based on SAP BW, all of which had continuously grown in complexity and scope over the years.
 The aim was to remove these systems as BI tools in just over five months from the new project's start date.
 In addition to this, users required considerably faster performance from a new system.

 The objectives were as follows: BI must become lower-cost and more efficient, and as a whole be sustainable and upgradable according to the requirements of Gigaset.

-The long-term goal for the new BI tool was to cover the content of the following areas:
+The long-term goal for the new BI tool was to cover the following areas: